nixlike/nixlike.github.io/about.md

 title: About
 permalink: /about/
 ---
-Ambitious Technical Lead with over 15 years of hands-on experience and a passion for working with the latest technologies.

-Strong technical expertise in DevOps / Continuous Delivery, Cloud, Configuration Management frameworks, UNIX / Linux, Infrastructure support.
+I'm a Solution Architect, DevOps, Cloud advocate with more than 15 years in IT
+and passion to work with cutting edge stack.

+DevOps
+Continuous Delivery
+Cloud
+Infrastructure as a Code
+Configuration Management frameworks
+UNIX / Linux
+Programming